I’m not able to register. Can you help?!

 Your registration fee is a donation to the febfast cause: supporting young people in Australia facing serious disadvantage.
-We’ve partnered with organisations across the country that are making a real difference to young people and their communities.
-The programmes they run help thousands of young people to tackle the wider issues around their alcohol and drug use such as mental health and a lack of socio-economic opportunities.
+We’ve partnered with organisations across the country that are making a real difference to young people and their communities by providing access to youth workers.
+From overcoming mental health issues and the impact of abuse and neglect, to finding safe housing and tackling drug and alcohol problems, these incredible youth workers support our youth and connect them in with the services and resources required to take control of their health and wellbeing.
 We only partner with organisations who have a proven track record, so you can rest assured all the funds you raise will have a real impact.

 The registration fees contribute a large proportion of total funds raised and without them we’d find it difficult to help the people who need it.